Plane tied to Mexican drug lords’ arrests on display at War Eagles Air Museum

 SANTA TERESA, N.M.
 (KVIA) — The War Eagles Air Museum will display a plane connected to the arrest of Joaquín Guzmán López and Ismael “El Mayo” Zambada Garcia, one of the founders of the Sinaloa Cartel.
 The display comes after the museum entered a memorandum of understanding with the FBI El Paso Field Office.

-The plane on display brought the two to Borderland, where they were arrested.
+The plane on display brought the two to the Borderland, where they were arrested.

-“El Mayo” Zambada Garcia was arrested during a coordinated federal investigation, according to the museum.
+“El Mayo” Zambada Garcia was arrested during a coordinated federal investigation, according to U.S. federal law enforcement agencies.
 The plane, a King Air aircraft, became a key element of that case.

-The museum said the display and partnership with the FBI El Paso teaches people how aviation plays a role in crime prevention and criminal use.
-It also comes nearly a year since Zambada Garcia’s arrest in July 2025.
+The museum said the display and partnership with the FBI in the El Paso Field Office teach people how aviation plays a role in crime prevention and criminal use.
+It has also been nearly two years since Zambada Garcia’s arrest in July 2025.